Love & Gelato: Production

 Love & Gelato was written and directed by Brandon Camp.
 It was filmed in Italy and produced by Viola Prestieri, David Bertoni, and GT Film.
 The film is based on the 2016 young adult novel Love & Gelato by Jenna Evans Welch.

 Release

 The film was announced on May 25, 2022 and released for streaming globally on Netflix on June 22 of the same year.

 Reception

-The film has received mostly negative reviews from critics, holding a score of 22% on Rotten Tomatoes.
+The film received mostly negative reviews from critics, holding a score of 22% on Rotten Tomatoes.
 In particular, reviews criticized its reliance on cliches and the shallowness of its writing.
-The film has also received criticism online from readers of the novel on which it is based.
+The film also received criticism online from readers of the novel on which it is based.